 EEK!
 Right?
 Most folks, thank goodness, haven’t ever experienced the utter misery of a popped eardrum.
-That’s for good Tandem skydivers free falling with the plane in the backgroundreason: because the pressure differential between the inside and outside of the ear needs to be high enough to do the dirty job.
+That’s for a good reason: because the pressure differential between the inside and outside of the ear must be high enough to do the dirty job.

 It’s important to insist here that this does not happen to a healthy ear.
 Never.
 Never-ever.
 It only happens to seriously congested people, and it doesn’t happen on every occasion.
 If you’re at risk for it, though, stay down.
 Seriously.
 Reschedule.